United Counties League: History

-Current members
+Current members, 2026–27 season

 Step 5

 The league has two divisions at Step 5 of the National League System (level 9 of the English football league system).
 Member clubs take part in cup competitions organised by the county FA to which they are affiliated and other cup competitions.
-The north division currently has 20 clubs, feeding into the Northern Premier League Division One Midlands and East.
-The south division currently has 20 clubs, feeding into the Northern Premier League Division One Midlands and Southern Football League Division One Central.
+The north division currently has 18 clubs, feeding into the Northern Premier League Division One Midlands and East.
+The south division currently has 19 clubs, feeding into the Northern Premier League Division One Midlands and Southern Football League Division One Central.